dat310-2023/info/exercises/python/flask2/README.md

 Specifically:

   * Sort movies by rating.
+[Use a filter](https://jinja.palletsprojects.com/en/3.0.x/templates/#jinja-filters.sort)
   * Show the rank in the first column.
   * The synopsis should be limited to 80 characters.
 If no synopsis is available display the text "No synopsis is available" in italics.
   * Make the URLs clickable links.
 The link should open in a new window.